 A diagnosis of mental illness is not a prerequisite and no additional reimbursement for services is required – this means we do not need to bill insurance or charge a fee.
 As the demands of farming continue to increase, the necessity for addressing rural mental health becomes more acute.
 This service focuses on crisis intervention, problem-solving, communication skills, family mediation, and other services identified below.
 This program is modeled after the effectiveness of the Minnesota Department of Agriculture’s innovative program, and our teams work collaboratively:

-Those in the agricultural community can call Rich, our Rural Mental Health Program Coordinator.
+Those in the agricultural community can call our Rural Mental Health Program Coordinator.
 There is no time limit to the phone call, and no limit to the number of times a person can call the number.
 Do you work with farmers and want guidance on how to address difficult situations and challenging phone calls?
 This resource is for you, too.
-Rich is also able to make in-person visits, although there are some restrictions on this due to COVID-19.
+The Coordinator is also able to make in-person visits, although there are some restrictions on this due to COVID-19.
 Please call if you have questions on in-person visit options.

 Telephonic appointments accepted – no need to schedule ahead of time, just call the number listed below.